[Note: There's a follow-up post, written a few days after this one, here.]

 Having read this report (PDF) I think I know why UK highway authorities turn to him for advice: it’s because he’s cheap.
 Well, not the man himself — I don’t know how much he charges for reports like this — but, to my mind, his recommendations are so small and don’t really challenge the dominance of motor vehicles that they must be cheap to implement.
 It enables councils to say they’re supporting cycling but without actually doing much to change the roads.

-Franklin is clearly against having separate cycle ways — the kind that have proven to be so successful in Holland — stating…
+Franklin is clearly against having separate cycle ways — the kind that have proven to be so successful in the Netherlands — stating…

 “The potential for increasing cycling through separate cycle facilities … is very limited and experience has shown that these can sometimes be counter-productive in terms of cycle use, safety and encouraging attitudes helpful to more cycling.
 Instead, there is a need to recognise that most cycling takes places on roads with other traffic, that this will remain the case in the future and that those aspects of road design and traffic management that deter cycling need to be re-examined and policies reconsidered.”